djgroen/flee/docs/Using_DFlee_For_Disaster_Driven_Displacement.md

 Here, `flood_movechances` is a list that *overrides* existing move chances, depending on the `flood_level`.
 Again, the first value in the list is actually ignored, as regular rules apply for unflooded areas. `flood_loc_weights` is a list that *multiplies* location weights based on the `flood_level`.
 The first value is ignored, and locations with lower weights are less likely to be selected.

 !!! note
+        As a reminder, the location `movechance` indicates the base probability that a spawned agent will move away from that specific location, while the location `weight` indicates the attractiveness of the location when searching for an optimal path.
+Locations with a `weight` of 0.0 will be avoided in the pathfinding algorithm.

+!!! note
         The values in the list for `displaced_per_flood_day`, `flood_movechances` and `flood_loc_weights` are no better than educated guesses, so feel free to test DFlee with using different values for the different flood levels.
 A completely inaccessible area should have a move chance of 1.0 and a location weight multiplier of 0.0.

 #### Reading in flood levels.